Marley Ake: Juventus sign Olympique Marseille winger | Goal.com

 Welcome Franco 😊🔵⚪️ pic.twitter.com/ymgQSbTON2

-Since making his pro debut for the Phocaeans in a 1-1 topflight outing versus Rennes in 2019, Ake has been a played fringe role for Andre Villas-Boas’ squad.
+Since making his pro debut for the Phocaeans in a 1-1 top-flight outing versus Rennes in 2019, Ake has been playing a fringe role for Andre Villas-Boas’ squad.

-In the ongoing 2020-21 campaign, he featured in nine league games with all coming as a substitute.
+In the ongoing 2020-21 campaign, he featured in nine league games with all as a substitute.

-“Juventus has finalised an agreement with Olympique Marseille for the definitive acquisition of Marley Ake, a striker born in 2001, who arrives at Juventus after having made 13 appearances with the French team: nine in Ligue 1 and four in the Champions League League,” a statement from the Italian topflight side read.
+“Juventus have finalised an agreement with Olympique Marseille for the definitive acquisition of Marley Ake, a striker born in 2001, who arrives at Juventus after having made 13 appearances with the French team: nine in Ligue 1 and four in the Champions League League,” a statement from the Italian top-flight side read.

 - Definitive acquisition of the registration rights of the player Marley Aké for a consideration of € 8 million payable in three financial years.
 Juventus and the player have signed a 5-year contract of employment until 30 June 2025.